 asynUInt32DigitalBase is an interface and associated code that is used by drivers that implement interface asynUInt32Digital. asynUInt32DigitalBase provides code to implement registerInterruptUser and cancelInterruptUser.

 asynUInt32DigitalBase

-After a driver calls registerPort it can call: initialize pasynUInt32DigitalBase->initialize( Any null methods in the asynInterface are replaced by default implementations.
-The default implementation of each method does the following:
+initialize pasynUInt32DigitalBase->initialize( Any null methods in the asynInterface are replaced by default implementation tions.